microsoft/ai-agent-evals/README.md

 | [samples/data/dataset-custom-evaluators.json](samples/data/dataset-custom-evaluators.json)   | Custom evaluators example with evaluator parameters                                                                     |
 | [samples/data/dataset-data-mapping.json](samples/data/dataset-data-mapping.json)             | Data mapping example showing how to override automatic field mappings with custom data column names                     |

+> [!NOTE]
+> If you are using Foundry classic with `v1-beta` or `v2-beta` version of this GitHub Action, please use [this sample data file](samples/data/dataset-classic.json) as reference.
+See [this](https://learn.microsoft.com/en-us/azure/ai-foundry/agents/how-to/migrate?view=foundry) to learn more on how to migrate to new Foundry agents.

 ## Sample workflow

 To use this GitHub Action, add this GitHub Action to your CI/CD workflows and specify the trigger criteria (e.g., on commit).